-Noritz is a natural gas indoor tankless water heater that delivers 6.6 gallons per minute of water flow.
+Noritz is a natural gas indoor heater that delivers 6.6 gallons per minute of water flow.
 You’ll be able to perform several simultaneous tasks at once, especially if shower heads and faucets are low flow.

 It will need proper exterior ventilation, but this is a high efficiency condensing model.
 These produce a cool exhaust instead of hot, which will give you more options when choosing a ventilation system.

 You should probably have a professional install this, though it’s possible to do it yourself.
 It vents with PVC and works well overall.
 It’s efficient, and condensation is low.
 Overall a good choice for larger hot water needs.